 I hope you were inspired to tweak your tweet.
 I might try some numbers in the next one – ’10 commandments, 7 deadly sins, 2 traitors, 1 King’ perhaps?

 All the very best of luck to the authors featured.
 For the rest of us, may the fourth (Friday) be with you!

 About the author

 H.J.
-Reynolds has written A Treachery Of Spies, focusing on Royalist spies in Oliver Cromwell’s England.
+Reynolds has an action adventure about Royalist spies in Oliver Cromwell’s England.
 The manuscript is complete and she is now seeking an agent.
 If you’d like her to submit some sample chapters, you can contact her at helen[at]hjreynolds.co.uk